Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

 \subsection{\textit{Tolerances for Assessing CI Performance}}

-In this section we suggest suitable tolerances for assessing interval performance in terms of coverage probability and relative margin of error. \\

-In terms of achieving a desired coverage probability, one usually considers $(1-\alpha)100\pm\epsilon^*\%$, where $\epsilon^*$ denotes a predefined coverage tolerance.
+In this section we suggest suitable tolerances for assessing interval performance in terms of coverage probability and relative margin of error.
+In relation to achieving a desired coverage probability, one usually considers $(1-\alpha)100\pm\epsilon^*\%$, where $\epsilon^*$ denotes a predefined coverage tolerance.
 The definition of such a tolerance is dependent on the individual researcher and particular study, and is thus difficult to quantify.
 In one study $(1-\alpha)100\pm4\%$ might be acceptable, whilst in another, one might require $(1-\alpha)100\pm0.5\%$.
-We suggest that $\epsilon^*\in\{1,2,3\}$ would be reasonable tolerances for most analyses, and as such, consider acceptable expected coverage probabilities as $CPr\in (1-\alpha)100\pm3\%$, where $CPr$ is described in equation (\ref{eq:CPr}).\\
+We suggest that $\epsilon^*\in\{1,2,3\}$ would be reasonable tolerances for most analyses, and as such, consider acceptable expected coverage probabilities as $CPr\in (1-\alpha)100\pm3\%$, where $CPr$ is described in equation (\ref{eq:CPr}).

 A tolerance is also necessary with regard to the relative margin of error.
 As with the coverage, the desired margin of error is dependent on the particular research question and hence can not be rigidly prescribed.
-However, as previously discussed, it is vital that the magnitude of the margin of error reflect the magnitude of the estimated proportion. \\
+However, as previously discussed, it is important that the magnitude of the margin of error reflect the magnitude of the estimated proportion.\\